Dream Cruise: Plot

 Eiji knocks Jack out and imprisons Yuri in the bathroom.
 Jack is forced to fight a possessed Eiji and defeats him by stabbing him.
 Eiji falls apart and stumbles overboard.
 Jack hears Yuri crying out for help, but is stopped by Eiji's severed arm; and as he struggles with the limb, the bathroom of the boat begins to fill with water.
 As she is about to drown, Yuri receives a vision about what happened to Naomi: She had confronted Eiji, who told his wife that he had only married her for her inheritance.
 Naomi refused to let him divorce her or take her money; so Eiji killed her and dumped her body overboard, namely at the exact place he had stopped their boat on this trip.

 Jack manages to free Yuri from her death trap, but they can't call for help because the radio has been destroyed.
 Yuri is suddenly possessed by Naomi and attacks Jack.
 Jack tries to slay Naomi with a hatchet, when Sean's spirit suddenly appears and stays his hand, revealing it to be a cruel illusion created by Naomi to trick Jack into killing Yuri.
 Pursued by Naomi, Yuri convinces Jack to overcome his fear and jump overboard.
 As the boat disappears in the distance, Yuri believes they have escaped, and she and Jack embrace in relief.
 Naomi reappears, trying to drag Yuri underwater; but Sean intervenes once again and takes the vengeful Naomi back to the bottom of the sea.
 The story ends with Jack now married to Yuri, finally free of his past with the knowledge that Sean has never blamed him for his death.

+Reception

+Exclaim! wrote: "Unfortunately, the terror of Dream Cruise is lost in translation, with a clichéd, predictable plot and a monster that even horror-phobic North Americans will recognise as a typical Japanademon."
+Dread Central gave a rating of two out of five and said: "“Dream Cruise” gives us nothing more than a grab bag of clichés – a depressing end to a lackluster season."